About Wild Whales

-About Wild WhalesWild Whales is the home of the B.C.
-Cetacean Sightings Network
+Wild Whales is the home of the BC Cetacean Sightings Network.

-Wild Whales is the home of the B.C.
-Cetacean Sightings Network, a research and conservation program of the Vancouver Aquarium, in collaboration with Fisheries and Oceans Canada.
-Our goal is to increase public awareness of British Columbia’s whales, dolphins, porpoises and sea turtles, and the threats to their survival.
-You can help by reporting animals you see in B.C. waters and by learning more about how to minimize your impact to marine mammals in our Threats section.
+The BC Cetacean Sightings Network is a research and conservation program of Ocean Wise’s Marine Mammal Research Program, in collaberation with Fisheries and Oceans Canada.
+Our goal is to increase public awareness of British Columbia’s cetaceans (whales, dolphins, and porpoises) and sea turtles and the threats to their survival.
+You can help by reporting animals you see in BC waters and by learning how to minimize your impact to marine mammals (see our Threats section).